 Consistent execution: Get attention quickly, convey value, and motivate action

-An outbound lead is any potential customer who shows interest in your company as a result of your proactive outreach.
-These leads move through two qualification stages:
+An outbound lead is a potential customer who responds to your proactive outreach.
+Leads progress through two qualification stages:

 The table below compares key differences: